kanru-wang/notes/sliding_window_cross_validation.md

     - train (window 1 and 3), val (window 2)
     - train (window 2 and 3), val (window 1)
 - Assume we have 6 customers, a, b, c, d, e, f
-- Now we can have (window, customer) combinations as such
+- Now we can have (window, customer) combinations shown in below
-- Apply sklearn grouped **3** fold cross validation twice (once on window and once on customer ID)
+- Apply sklearn grouped m-fold cross validation on window (in our case m = 3), apply grouped n-fold cross validation on customer ID (say n = 3, but can also be 1, 2 or 6 in our case).
+This will result in a cross validation of m * n = 3 * 3 = 9 folds.
-- For each of the 3 folds, we have a view as such.
+- For each fold, we have a view shown in below.
 If both assignments are "train", that sample will be "train".
 If both "test", then "test".
 If conflict, then discard.

         (window, customer)  k-fold grouped on window  k-fold grouped on customer  overlapping 1 a                 train                                          train        train